 The skin on the fingers can become wrinkly or “pruney” when soaked in water.
-Pruney fingers may serve an evolutionary role, helping people grip wet objects or objects in water.
-If wrinkly fingers happen without being submerged in water, it could be a sign of a medical problem.
+Wrinkly fingers can also be a sign of a medical problem, such as dehydration, Raynaud’s phenomenon, or diabetes.

 The skin on human fingers and toes is known as glabrous, meaning it is smooth and hairless.
 When it has been in contact with water for a long time, the glabrous skin on the fingers can look like a prune.